calofmijuck/blog/_posts/lecture-notes/internet-security/2023-10-09-public-key-cryptography.md

 > 2. Bob receives it and calculates $E(pk, \sigma)$ and compares it with $m$.
 > 	- The key $pk$ here is Alice's public key.

-- Since the signature can be decrypted using Alice's public key, it must have been signed using Alice's private key.
+- Since the signature can be verified using Alice's public key, it must have been signed using Alice's private key.
 	- Thus the message must have been from Alice.
 - Verification is done using Alice's public key, so anyone can verify the message.
 - Messages are usually long, so we take a hash function $H$ to shorten it, and sign $H(m)$ instead.